dustalov/watset/README.md

 Watset is a local-global meta-algorithm for fuzzy graph clustering.
 The underlying principle is to discover the word senses based on a *local* graph clustering, and then to induce synsets using *global* clustering.

 Originally, Watset is designed for addressing the synset induction problem.
-Despite its simplicity, Watset shows excellent results, outperforming five competitive state-of-the-art methods in terms of F-score on three gold standard datasets for English and Russian derived from large-scale manually constructed lexical resources.
+Despite its simplicity, Watset shows excellent results, outperforming five competitive state-of-the-art methods in terms of F-score on four gold standard datasets for English and Russian derived from large-scale manually constructed lexical resources.

 ## Outline